Prakaram

 A prakaram (प्राकारः in Sanskrit), also spelled pragaram or pragaaram) in Indian architecture is an outer part around the Hindu temple sanctum.
 They may be enclosed or open and are typically enclosed for the innermost prakaram.
 As per Hindu religious practices, devotees start to come around the outer prakarams to the inner most before entering the sanctum.

 Most of the historic South Indian cities like Madurai, Srirangam, Sirkali, Thiruvarur and Chidambaram were built around large temples in the center of the city.
 The streets of the city act as extension of the prakarams of the temple.
-Ramanathaswamy Temple has outer set of corridors is reputed to be the longest prakaram in the world.
+Ramanathaswamy Temple has outer set of corridors and is reputed to be the longest prakaram in the world.

 Temple architecture

 In the Hindu temple, the prakaram is the temple compound around the sanctum.
 Typically a Hindu temple prayer hall is generally built in front of the temple's sanctum sanctorum (garbhagriha).
 Usually large Hindu temples have one or more prakarams.
 The Prakaram acts as circumambulatory passage to the devotees to come around the sanctum.
 Based on the size of the temple, there can be more than one Prakaram with the smaller one enclosed within the larger.
 As per Hindu religious practices, devotees start to come around the outer prakarams to the inner most before entering the sanctum.
 This is indicative of the belief that the devotees have to lose the outermost bondage to the inner most one before attaining divinity.
 The method is also indicative of reduction of noises in the outer space to the inner most to increase communiion with god.
 Ramanathaswamy Temple has outer set of corridors is reputed to be the longest in the world, measuring about 6.9 m in height, 400 feet each in the east and west and about 640 feet in the north and the south.
 The inner corridors are about 224 feet each in the east and the west and about 352 feet each in the north and the south.